AdobeDocs/analytics-platform.en/help/content-analytics/config/manual.md

 1. Select **[!UICONTROL Save]** to save the extension.
 1. [Publish](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/overview) the updates for your Tags property.

+### Mobile

+See the [Identity for Experience Cloud ID Service extension](https://developer.adobe.com/client-sdks/home/base/mobile-core/identity/) and the [Identity for Edge Network mobile extension](https://developer.adobe.com/client-sdks/edge/identity-for-edge-network/) for more information on how to work with identities in your mobile app.

 >[!MORELIKETHIS]
 >
 >[Guided configuration](guided.md)